hamadanasar/Movies-App/README.md

 # Movies App
-Can see now playing and top rated movie.
+Can see now playing and top rated movies.